OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/nodejs/Readme.md

 - In a console, navigate to `samples/tab-adaptive-cards/nodejs`

 - Install modules

     ```bash
     npm install
     ```

-- Update the `.env` configuration for the bot to use the `MicrosoftAppId` (Microsoft App Id) and `MicrosoftAppPassword` (App Password) from the Bot Framework registration.
+- Update the `.env` configuration for the bot to use the `MicrosoftAppId` (Microsoft App Id) and `MicrosoftAppPassword` (App Password) from the AAD app registration in Azure portal or from bot Framework registration.
+- Update the `BaseUrl` as per your application domain like if you are using ngrok, it would be `https://1234.ngrok.io`
-Also update `BaseUrl` according to your code runtime environment and `ConnectionName` with Bot Channel Registration connection name.
+- Update the `ConnectionName` with Azure Bot Registration connection name configured in step 1.

 > NOTE: the App Password is referred to as the `client secret` in the azure portal and you can always create a new client secret anytime.

 - Run your bot at the command line: